These Conditions of Sale are correct at time of publication, 20th May 2021.

 3. CARRIAGE CHARGES

-- For England, Scotland and Wales, the minimum order value, carriage paid from, Exacompta (EX01) Clairefontaine (CR01) and Lalo, Herbin & Brause (LA01) warehouses is £200 nett.
+- For England, Scotland and Wales, the minimum order value, carriage paid from, Exacompta (EX01) and Clairefontaine (CR01) warehouses is £200 nett.
 Orders below £200 nett will not be accepted.

 The Company reserves the right to change the specification of the Goods, and to supply substitute Goods, to the same quality and size, without prior warning to the Buyer.
 Any condition of warranty implied herein by the Sales of Goods Act 1979 or otherwise is hereby modified to the extent necessary to give effect to this clause.